 The one who… fill in the blank.
 We don’t know what we don’t know.
 It’s as simple as that.
 We imagine that we know and understand what is happening within ourselves and everyone else as well, but the truth is that we can’t know all of these things, at least not as humans.
 It becomes easier for us once we recognize that reality.

 The rest will heal.
-In time and with work, oh boy is it work.
-But it is work that is so worth it because you see as we continue to do the grief work, we heal and that helps us to feel that ongoing love more fully.
+In time and with work.
+And oh boy is it work!
+At the same time, it is work that is so worthwhile because you see as we continue to do the grief work, we heal and that helps us to feel that ongoing love more fully.
 To embrace gentle memories.
 To remember smiles, hands holding ours.
 The life we will always cherish and celebrate.